Measurement problem: Interpretations

-The role of decoherence
+Role of decoherence

 Erich Joos and Heinz-Dieter Zeh claim that the phenomenon of quantum decoherence, which was put on firm ground in the 1980s, resolves the problem.
 The idea is that the environment causes the classical appearance of macroscopic objects.
 Zeh further claims that decoherence makes it possible to identify the fuzzy boundary between the quantum microworld and the world where the classical intuition is applicable.
 Quantum decoherence becomes an important part of some modern updates of the Copenhagen interpretation based on consistent histories.
 Quantum decoherence does not describe the actual collapse of the wave function, but it explains the conversion of the quantum probabilities (that exhibit interference effects) to the ordinary classical probabilities.
 See, for example, Zurek, Zeh and Schlosshauer.

 The present situation is slowly clarifying, described in a 2006 article by Schlosshauer as follows: